The Bachelor (American TV series) season 14: Dancing with the Stars

-Pavelka competed in the tenth season of Dancing with the Stars.
+Jake Pavelka competed in the tenth season of Dancing with the Stars.
 He partnered with Chelsie Hightower and finished in 7th place.

 The Bachelorette

 Ali Fedotowsky was chosen as the bachelorette for the sixth season of The Bachelorette.

 Bachelor Pad

 Runner-up Tenley Molzahn, along with contestants Gia Allemand, Ashley Elmore, Elizabeth Kitt, Michelle Kujawa and Jessie Sulidis, returned for the inaugural season of Bachelor Pad.
-Kujawa was eliminated during week 1, Sulidis during week 2, Allemand during week 3, and Elmore during week 5.
-Kitt and her partner, Jesse Kovacs, were eliminated at the beginning of week 6, finishing in 3rd place.
-Molzahn and her partner, Kiptyn Locke, were eliminated at the end of week 6, finishing as the runners-up.
+Michelle was eliminated in week 1, Jessie in week 2, Gia in week 3, and Ashley in week 5.
+Elizabeth and her partner, Jesse Kovacs, were eliminated at the beginning of week 6, finishing in 3rd place.
+Tenley and her partner, Kiptyn Locke, were eliminated at the end of week 6, finishing as the runners-up.

-Pavelka, Allemand, Vienna Girardi, and Ella Nolan, returned for the second season of Bachelor Pad.
-Allemand quit during week 2, and Pavelka was eliminated during week 3.
-Nolan and her partner, Kirk DeWindt, were eliminated at the beginning of week 6, finishing in 4th place.
-Girardi and her partner, Kasey Kahl, were eliminated at the end of week 6, finishing in 3rd place.
+Jake, Gia, Vienna Girardi, and Ella Nolan, returned for the second season of Bachelor Pad.
+Gia quit in week 2, and Jake was eliminated in week 3.
+Ella and her partner, Kirk DeWindt, were eliminated at the beginning of week 6, finishing in 4th place.
+Vienna and her partner, Kasey Kahl, were eliminated at the end of week 6, finishing in 3rd place.